Culture of Qatar: Pearling and fishing

-As Qatar is a highly arid country, the traditional ways of life were confined either to nomadic pastoralism practiced by the Bedouins of the interior and to fishing and pearling, which was engaged in by the relatively settled coastal dwellers, who are called hadar and who formed the majority of the population.
+As Qatar is a highly arid country, the traditional ways of life were confined either to nomadic pastoralism practiced by the Bedouins of the interior and to fishing and pearling engaged in by the settled coastal dwellers, called hadar, who formed the majority of the population.
 Both fishing and pearling were done mainly using dhows, and the latter activity occasionally employed enslaved people.
-The pearling season took place from May to September, and the pearls were exported abroad.
 While pearl trading was a lucrative venture for traders and dealers of pearls, the pearlers would receive scant profits.
 The central fishing and pearling centers of Qatar throughout its history have been Fuwayrit, Al Huwaila, and Al Bidda.

-Pearling is an ancient practice in the Persian Gulf, though it is not known precisely when Arabs began diving for pearls.
-It has been suggested that the profession dates back to the Dilmun civilization in Bahrain 5,000 years ago, with which the inhabitants of Qatar came into contact at the time.
-The captain of a pearling craft is called noukhadha and is responsible for the most important tasks of a pearling trip, such as managing interpersonal conflicts between the divers (al-fawwas) and the storage of pearls in the pearling vessel, which is known as al-hairat.
+Pearling is an ancient practice in the Persian Gulf; with some historians stating the profession dates back to the Dilmun civilization in Bahrain 5,000 years ago, with which the inhabitants of Qatar came into contact at the time.
+The captain of a pearling craft is called nakhuda and is responsible for the most important tasks of a pearling trip, such as managing conflicts between the divers (al-fawwas) and the storage of pearls.
 The al-muqaddim is responsible for all ship operations while the al-sakuni is the ship's driver.